seqcode/TPCAV/README.md

 1. Model class definition in models.py
     - Please first copy your class definition into the script, then add two class functions:
-        - forward_until_select_layer: this is the function that takes your model input and forward until the layer you want to compute TPCAV score on
+        - `forward_until_select_layer`: this is the function that takes your model input and forward until the layer you want to compute TPCAV score on
-        - resume_forward_from_select_layer: this is the function that starts from the activations of your select layer and forward all the way until the end
+        - `resume_forward_from_select_layer`: this is the function that starts from the activations of your select layer and forward all the way until the end
 2. Function `load_model` in utils.py
     - Take care of the model initialization and load saved parameters in `load_model`, return the model
 3. Function `seq_transform_fn` in utils.py